wp-plugins/tradetracker-store/readme.txt

 3. Here you select which products you want to show on your site

 == Changelog ==
-= 4.5.40 =
+= 4.5.41 =
-- After loads of request I added an addon for product logo's
+- After loads of request I added a function you can use to add extra texts to your items.
+More information in the releaselog

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/